MyMrs026/shebeiguanlixitong/README.md

 npm run build --report
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) 和 [docs for vue-loader](http://vuejs.github.io/vue-loader)。